fastai/fastdot/README.md

 # fastdot

-> Draw, modify, and execute graphs using a simple python dict interface
+> A simple wrapper over `pydot` which fixes some sharp edges

 This is still under early development - not ready for general use.